jlweichen/transit/README.md

 ## A Data Analysis Project Using R to Analyze the Chicago 'L'

-This project is to use open data and the Twitter API to look at activity around the Chicago area, especially along the Blue Line of the 'L'.
+This project is to use open data and the Twitter API to look at activity around the Chicago area, especially along transit corridors

 ### Inspiration